 During our time camping in Australia, Lake Wallace was one of our favourite free campgrounds as it offered hot showers, flush toilets, huge spacious pitches and beautiful views.
 All without spending a penny.
 We recommend staying here the night before your Blue Mountains day trip as it’s only a 40-minute drive from here to our first stop.

-BEFORE YOU START YOUR BLUE MOUNTAINS DAY TRIP
+BEFORE YOUR BLUE MOUNTAINS DAY TRIP BEGINS

 You will not regret hiring a car or taking your campervan as we did, as our Blue Mountains day trip was one of our favourite road trips in Australia, with our Great Ocean Road trip being a very close contender.
 It allows you the freedom of leaving when you want and ticking of the best Blue Mountain activities before the tour buses & crowds.